ITensor/website/docs/classes/dmrg.md

   Run a DMRG calculation using a collection of MPOs provided in a std::vector object (0-indexed).

   The MPOs will be treated as if they are summed.
 That is, the Hamiltonian is defined as the sum of the MPOs provided.
-However, no actual sum of the MPOs will be performed, such that the cost grows only linearly in the number of MPOs provided.
+However, no actual sum of the MPOs will be performed, such that the cost of the algorithm is the sum of the costs of using each MPO individually.

 * ```